 Thank you for your interest in our Regional Anesthesia & Acute Pain Medicine Fellowship Program.

-This program offers one 1-year fellowship position, commencing in July of each year and is 12 months in duration.
+This program commences in July of each year and is 12 months in duration.
 Applications are accepted beginning January 1st of the preceding year, and interviews are scheduled in the spring.
 This is currently not an ACGME approved fellowship and there is no sub-specialty certification.
 All applicants must be eligible for an unlimited medical license through the Oregon Medical Board.
 Applicants who are not U.S. citizens must be legally able to work in the U.S. or eligible to obtain authorization to work.
 J1 visas do not meet this requirement for non-GME training programs.